Five Writing Projects that Pay $1,000 or More … And Can Be Completed

 What makes this project unique is clients will pay you three times.

 Once to design the funnel (usually around $1,000-$1,500) …

 A second time to write the copy (anywhere from $300-$1,000 per email) …

 And then a third time to keep optimizing it — something called Customer Value Optimization.
 (CVO.
 This is where you look at the results and continue to tweak things to improve the funnel.)

 These weekend projects help ensure you’ll be able to achieve your financial goals much faster.
-That’s because these are high-value writing projects which can be completed in a weekend (or within a week, if you’re moonlighting as a freelancer).
+That’s because all five of these high-value writing projects can be completed in a weekend (or within a week, if you’re moonlighting as a freelancer).

 And here’s a bonus …

 Most of these projects … you can learn how to do them in a week or less.
 So decide which one you want to start with, get the skills, start writing, and start making your weekends or spare time profitable!